Free transit within Squaw Valley and Alpine Meadows

 - Download the app available on iTunes Store and Google Play Store to get started

-- Summon one of our eight 4WD, dog-friendly vans that seat up to 9 guests and come equipped with ski & snowboard racks.
+- Summon one of our ten 4WD, dog-friendly vans that seat up to 9 guests and come equipped with ski & snowboard racks.
 One van is also ADA accessible.

 - Take Mountaineer to your desired location within Squaw or within Alpine.
-To go between the two resort, use the Squaw Alpine Express.
+To go between the two resorts, use the Squaw Alpine Express.